jdstamp/ccmb-jenkins/README.md

 ## Webhook integration for jenkins behind firewall

-For receiving webhooks behind a firewall, red the docker steps for [Production-ready Github and Jenkins setup behind a firewall](https://webhookrelay.com/v1/tutorials/github-webhooks-jenkins-vm.html).
+For receiving webhooks behind a firewall, read the docker steps for [Production-ready Github and Jenkins setup behind a firewall](https://webhookrelay.com/v1/tutorials/github-webhooks-jenkins-vm.html).
 You will need to
 * signup to [https://webhookrelay.com/](https://webhookrelay.com/)
 * install the CLI for webhookrelay